 Severe External Trauma

 If the impact is severe you may feel your affected teeth are loose.
 Call our office or your family dentist as soon as possible.
 Usually, an initial assessment is done by your family dentist who will inform you about your next step.
 You may have additional fractures in the jaw that will also require an evaluation by an oral surgeon.

 Schedule an appointment as soon as possible as we may need to either repair or remake it.

 This is mostly related to TMJ disorders, Tetanus, or Trismus.
-An Oral surgeon, TMJ specialist or emergency physician is your best bet.
+Consult an oral surgeon, TMJ specialist or emergency physician for a proper diagnosis and necessary treatment.